intjelic/python-sfml/doc/source/api/graphics.rst

       This function raises an exception if it fails.

-      :raise: :exc:`sfml.system.SFMLException` - If it fails.
+      :raise: :exc:`IOError` - The font failed to load
       :param string filename: Path of the font file to load
       :rtype: :class:`sfml.graphics.Font`